 4. Hospital Rock

 There is a large parking lot for this site, and it’s the last stop on the Generals Highway in the lower part of Sequoia National Park, before the road starts winding up the mountain to the upper park.
-This is a large rock with with Native American drawings on it.
+This is a large rock with Native American drawings on it.
 You can also crawl under it to the other side.
 Next to the rock is a short dirt path down to the river.
 The river is fast with some rapids.
 But next to the river is shallow pool you can wade in.

 5. Tunnel Log